13 bedroom equestrian facility for saleCassillis Estate, Maybole, Ayrshire, KA19

 The spiral staircase is part of the original Keep of Cassillis, and is built clockwise to ensure an easy defence by a right-handed swordsman.
 Of particular note is the exquisite hollow central stone pillar.
 Nigel Tranter in ‘The Fortified House in Scotland’ writes: “A detail of unusual interest is the very wide newel or centrepost of the 17th century turnpike stair, which has been found to be hollow from top to bottom, with stones projecting within to form steps, and small slits admitting light from the stairway proper”.
 It is not known what purpose this feature served, though it was probably for lighting the staircase in an otherwise darker corner of the castle.
 Today electric lights have replaced traditional candles or oil lamps.

 The Bartizan bedrooms at the top of the Keep have been restored to their likely 17th century layout.
-During the restoration programme the original stone building which would have been surrounded by battlements and a small room were discovered having being hidden since the 17th century alterations.
 The East Barizan bedroom has been restored to reflect an 18th century refurbishment with panelling and cornicing.
 In the West Bartizan bedroom a medieval vaulted ceiling was discovered and although in bad condition the shape of the ceiling has been left along with a hidden entrance to the secret room which was also revealed.

 In all there are currently thirteen bedrooms on various floors of the castle.
 Seven have en suite facilities.